-There is one stand-alone administration controller server and I/O unit per system.
-The system administration controller is a non-blade SGI 1U server system (node).
 The server is used to install SGI ICE X system software, administer that software and monitor information from all the compute blades in the system.
 Check with your SGI sales or service representative for information on "cold spare" options that provide a standby administration server on site for use in case of failure.

-The administration server on ICE X systems is connected to the external network and may be set up for interactive logins under specific circumstances.
-However, most ICE X systems are configured with dedicated "login" servers for this purpose.
-In this case, you might configure multiple "service nodes" and have all but one devoted to interactive logins as "login nodes", see the "Login Server Function" on page 33 and the "I/O Gateway Node" on page 34.
+The administration server on ICE X systems is connected to the external network.
+All ICE X systems are configured with dedicated "login" servers for multiple access accounts.
+You can configure multiple "service nodes" and have all but one devoted to interactive logins as "login nodes", see the "Login Server Function" on page 36 and the "I/O Gateway Node" on page 37.